What is Earwax?

 Earwax (cerumen) is a yellowish waxy substance produced by healthy ears.
 Earwax protects the ear from bacteria, water, and foreign particles.
 It also assists in the cleaning and lubrication of the ear canal.
 Usually, excess wax is removed from the ear canal naturally.
 If a buildup does occur, the earwax will become hard and block the ear.

 A blockage of earwax is usually caused by an overproduction of earwax or insufficient cleaning.
-Surprisingly, the most common cause of a blockage is incorrect at-home earwax removal.
+Surprisingly, the most common cause of a blockage is incorrect at-home earwax removal using cotton swabs.
 Often, instead of cleaning out the earwax, it is just pushed deeper inside the ear.
 Earphone and ear plug usage can also cause wax buildup, as the earphones can prevent earwax from naturally coming out of the ear canal.

 In order to diagnose a buildup of earwax, your doctor will need to look in your ear with a special magnifying instrument called an otoscope.
 Once diagnosed, your doctor can remove the wax buildup a few ways: with a small curved instrument called a curet, through suction, or by flushing out the wax using a water pick or warm water.
 If this continues to be a problem, wax-removal medications may be recommended.